 - Clicking a note selects the note.
 Multiple notes can be selected in unison: "rubber-band" select more than one note with one mouse motion by clicking in empty space, then dragging to enclose the notes in the dotted line that appears.
-Esc deselects all selected notes.; - Clicking into the background of the MIDI Editor selects a point in time, represented by a flashing insert mark.

-• Clicking and dragging in the background selects a timespan.
-To select all of the notes that begin during the timespan, press Return.
+[Esc] deselects all selected notes. - Clicking into the background of the MIDI Editor selects a point in time, represented by a flashing insert marker. - Clicking and dragging in the background selects a timespan.
+Press [Enter] to toggle the selection between the timepan and any notes that begin within it.

-After placing the insert mark, you can manipulate it using your computer keyboard.
+After placing the insert marker, you can manipulate it using your computer keyboard.

-- Press ← or → to move the insert mark to the left or right, according to the grid settings.
-Ctrl (PC) / Alt (Mac) ← or → moves the insert mark to the next note boundary. - Hold down while pressing the arrow keys to extend or retract the selected timespan by moving the insert mark.
-(PC) / (Alt -= (Mac)+ while pressing the arrow keys extends or retracts from the opposite side of the selection. - The insert mark can be moved to the beginning or end of a MIDI clip by pressing the Home or End key, respectively.
+- Press the left or right arrow keys to move the insert marker to the left or right, according to the grid settings.
+[CTRL](PC) / [ALT](Mac) plus the left or right arrow keys moves the insert marker to the next note boundary. - Hold down [Shift] while pressing the arrow keys to extend or retract the selected timespan by moving the insert marker.
+[ALT](PC) / [ALT](Mac) plus [Shift] while pressing the arrow keys extends or retracts from the opposite side of the selection. - The insert marker can be moved to the beginning or end of a MIDI clip by pressing the [Home] or [End] key, respectively.

 As we have seen, notes in the MIDI Editor can be moved both horizontally (changing their position in time) and vertically (changing their transposition).
-They can be moved either by clicking and dragging, or with the arrow keys on your computer keyboard; in either case, they are subject to grid and offset snapping.
+They can be moved either by clicking and dragging, or with the arrow keys on your computer keyboard.
+Notes moved with the arrow keys are always subject to grid and offset snapping, while notes dragged with the mouse can be freely moved until reaching the previous or next grid or offset point.
 If you are playing the clip while you edit notes, you can listen to them play in their new assignments as you change them.